 Adding your PS3 games library is easy, simply go to the menu ‘File -> Add Games’, then navigate to your PS3 games folder, then click ‘Select Folder’.

 Your games will then be imported and appear in the RPCS3 window.

-Select the ‘Config’ icon along the top ribbon bar, this is where you can access all the emulator settings, but most specifically, the resolution scale settings found under the ‘GPU’ tab.
+Select the ‘Config’ icon along the top ribbon bar.
+This is where you can access all the emulator settings, but most specifically, we’ll be looking at the CPU and GPU tabs.

 Since PS3 emulation and RPCS3 are still relatively new, you will find that game performance varies widely.

 To help with getting things optimised, it is worth taking a look at the RPCS3 Wiki pages – https://wiki.rpcs3.net/ – Here you will find details on game compatibility as well as optimal settings.